tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/create-indexer.md

     "dataSourceName" : "Required.
 The name of an existing data source",
     "targetIndexName" : "Required.
 The name of an existing index",
     "skillsetName" : "Required for AI enrichment",
+    "cache": {Optional.
+Preview feature used for AI enrichment.},

     "schedule" : { Optional, but immediately runs once if unspecified.
 See Indexing Schedule below. },
     "parameters" : { Optional.
 See Indexing Parameters below. },
     "fieldMappings" : { Optional.
 See fieldMappings below. },